Gas

 Burning Gas

 The following diagram shows how gas flows through the execution of a transaction.
 The transaction consists of a function call performing a cross contract call, hence two function calls in sequence.
-(Note: This diagram is heavily simplified, more accurate diagrams are further down.)
+(Note: This diagram is slightly simplified, more accurate diagrams are further down.)

 Gas in Contract Calls